andryeltj/glove-outdoor/README.md

 # Glove Outdoor

-## Outdoor application writed in lua using Löve2d api
+## Outdoor application writed in lua using Löve2d api for linux
-> Recent: 20230816
+> Recent: 20230822

+Based on "Only M" from !("Antony Corbet")[https://github.com/AntonyCorbett/OnlyM] but for Linux

+Shows images (future also videos) in a secound screen.
+At the moment in Alfa stage.